 If you have ever fancied making your own preserves and pickles but don’t know where to start, look no further.
 Making jam and sterilising jam jars couldn’t be simpler with our quick, easy to follow guide.
 Whether you are trying to use up an abundance of home grown fruit and veg or simply just wanted to give it a go, this is a fabulous guide to get you started.

 Sterilising your jars is an essential part of the preserving process.
 It will remove all bacteria, fungi and organisms from the jar so that when you use it for preserving, the food will remain fresh within the vacuum.

 There are two methods you can use for sterilising Kilner clip top jam jars, bottles, Kilner preserve jars, lids and seals and it is up to you which method you choose but we recommend the water bath method as the most suitable.

 Top tip: Check jars and bottles thoroughly for damage such as cracks, breaks, and chips.
 If you find any of your jars or bottles are damaged you must discard them.

 Method 1: Water bath

 Remove the lids or rubber seals from your jars and put to one side.
-Next place the jars into a jam pan and fill with water until jars are covered.
+Next place the jars into a deep jam pan and fill with water until jars are covered.
 Bring to the boil and keep at the maximum temperature for 10 minutes, turn the heat off and cover the pan to keep the jars warm until you are ready to fill them.